fnordoglargh/metametalmapper/documentation/GETTING_STARTED.md

 [desktop version (Windows)](https://neo4j.com/download/)
 to use any meaningful functionality.
 The downside for some users might be the mandatory use of a Google or Facebook account to authorize the desktop app.
-However a 30 day trial period for the software is granted.
+However, a 30-day trial period for the software is granted.
 If you know what you're doing you may simply set up Neo4j from other available editions.
 There is e.g. the official
 [Linux guide](https://neo4j.com/docs/operations-manual/current/installation/linux/debian/).